VCityTeam/UD-Demo-VCity-Sunlight/docs/data-processing/README.md

 7. At the end of the computation, you will find the 3D Tiles Sunlight in the outputs volume defined in the previous command.

-## How to display 3D Tiles Sunlight in Demo-Sunlight - :warning: WIP
+## How to display 3D Tiles Sunlight in Demo-Sunlight

 1. Go to the assets directory :

    ```bash
    cd packages/browser/assets
    ```